awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 ![\[VPC with multiple Availability Zones\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/subnets-diagram.png)

 If a subnet's traffic is routed to an internet gateway, the subnet is known as a *public subnet*\.
 In this diagram, subnet 1 is a public subnet\.
 If you want your instance in a public subnet to communicate with the internet over IPv4, it must have a public IPv4 address or an Elastic IP address \(IPv4\)\.
-For more information about public IPv4 addresses, see [Public IPv4 Addresses](vpc-ip-addressing.md#vpc-public-ipv4-addresses)\.
+For more information about public IPv4 addresses, see [Public IPv4 addresses](vpc-ip-addressing.md#vpc-public-ipv4-addresses)\.
 If you want your instance in the public subnet to communicate with the internet over IPv6, it must have an IPv6 address\.

 If a subnet doesn't have a route to the internet gateway, the subnet is known as a *private subnet*\.
 In this diagram, subnet 2 is a private subnet\.

 If a subnet doesn't have a route to the internet gateway, but has its traffic routed to a virtual private gateway for a Site\-to\-Site VPN connection, the subnet is known as a *VPN\-only subnet*\.
 In this diagram, subnet 3 is a VPN\-only subnet\.
 Currently, we do not support IPv6 traffic over a Site\-to\-Site VPN connection\.

-For more information, see [Examples for VPC](VPC_Scenarios.md), [Internet Gateways](VPC_Internet_Gateway.md), and [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.
+For more information, see [Examples for VPC](VPC_Scenarios.md), [Internet gateways](VPC_Internet_Gateway.md), and [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.

 **Note**
 Regardless of the type of subnet, the internal IPv4 address range of the subnet is always private—we do not announce the address block to the internet\.

 You have a quota on the number of VPCs and subnets you can create in your account\.
-For more information, see [Amazon VPC Quotas](amazon-vpc-limits.md)\.
+For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.

-## Extending Your VPC Resources to AWS Local Zones<a name="local-zone"></a>
+## Extending your VPC resources to AWS Local Zones<a name="local-zone"></a>

 AWS Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.
 You can extend your VPC Region by creating a new subnet that has a Local Zone assignment\.
 When you create a subnet in a Local Zone, the VPC is also extended to that Local Zone\.